Namshik-Han-Lab/QuantumWalk-LongCovid/README.md

 ## Overview

 This project is a bioinformatics pipeline that utilizes a **Quantum Walk** algorithm to identify genes associated with Long COVID.
-It integrates Protein-Protein Interaction (PPI) data to construct a multiplex network, then runs a quantum walk simulation on it to predict and prioritize genes highly associated with Long COVID.
+It integrates Protein-Protein Interaction (PPI) data to construct a SIP network, then runs a quantum walk simulation on it to predict and prioritize genes highly associated with Long COVID.

 The complete pipeline consists of the following main stages: